Home > Interview > Smart Facades Responsive Designs for Optimal Day Lighting & Energy Conservation

-A good day lighting design can save up to 75 per cent of the energy used for lighting.
-Day lighting design seeks to enhance a building’s interior illumination through direct, diffused and reflected lighting approaches, observes Oscar & Ponni Architects and Arjun Srinivasan.
-For effective day lighting, it is important to know end use of the spaces, requirements, building positioning and local climate patterns.
+A good daylighting design can save up to 75 per cent of the energy used for lighting.
+Daylighting design seeks to enhance a building’s interior illumination through direct, diffused and reflected lighting approaches, observes Oscar & Ponni Architects and Arjun Srinivasan.
+For effective daylighting, it is important to know the end use of the spaces, requirements, building positioning and local climate patterns.
 “Design your building in a way that electric light should complement the daylight and daylight should be used as the primary source of illumination”, says Sanjeev Sharma.

 According to Ar.
 Gupta, it is impossible to “optimize” buildings for good daylighting performance with static window solutions alone since daylight intensity varies dramatically.
-Size and placement of windows should be based on total energy use of the building and specific requirements for day lighting.
+The size and placement of windows should be based on the total energy use of the building and specific requirements for daylighting.
 Proper external and internal solar shading and window envelope design is essential to optimize visual and thermal comfort, says Ar.
 Sharma and Mahesh Londhe.

 Exterior shading methods, says Ar.
-Oscar, include parts of the building structure, including balconies, eaves, soffits, window insets, and other architectural features.
+Oscar includes parts of the building structure, including balconies, eaves, soffits, window insets, and other architectural features.
 External shading devices include awnings, louver materials, horizontal shelves, and other types of shading.
-Interior shading devices include venetian blinds, roller shades, draperies, louver blinds, diffusers, and a variety of other techniques that are classed as “window treatment.”
+Interior shading devices include Venetian blinds, roller shades, draperies, louver blinds, diffusers, and a variety of other techniques that are classed as “window treatment.”
 Some shading devices are built into windows.

 Technologies for Optimizing Daylighting